Updated: Dec 13, 2019

 Photo Camera – here the thing is simple – if You want to get the best quality of images, You have to think about Full Frame (FF) camera.
-Quick explain – in night photography we have to use high ISO values to catch all the available light we can get.
-High ISO is generating image distraction called "noise".
-Because in compact cameras phisical sensor size is much smaller than 35mm, it generates much more noise in the process than FF cameras.
-It is of course possible to catch Aurora with all other cameras, but the quality will not be the best...or even won't be good.
-Every camera with Manual Settings of exposition can do the trick, but about settings- in other parts of the Tutorial.
+Quick explanation – in night photography we have to use high ISO values to catch all the available light.
+Higher ISO value is generating image distraction called "noise".
+Because in compact cameras physical sensor size is much smaller than 35mm, it generates much more noise in the process than FF cameras.
+It is possible to catch Aurora with all the cameras, but the quality will not be the best... or even won't be good.
+Every camera with Manual Settings of exposition can do the trick, but about settings- in other part of the Tutorial.

 Lenses – main rules is – the brighter, the better.
 Lower values means that the lens is able to send more light inside the camera body on the sensor.
-Brighter lens means we can use shorter time of exposures, lower ISO values and catch more details on the sky – overall quality is going up like crazy ;).
-The problem is the price – but the money is quite individual matter so I wont talk much about it.
+Brighter lens means that we can use shorter time of exposure, lower ISO value and catch more details on the sky – overall, quality is going up like crazy ;).
+The problem is the price – but the money is quite individual matter so I won't talk much about it.

 Other aspect we have to focus on is focal length of the lens.
-For the north lights, which sometimes appear on the whole sky at once – wider = better.
-BUT in my opinion all "fish eye" type lenses gives very unnatural distortions and personally I do not reccomend it for photography – it is only my opinion and if You like this kind of images – You have right to do so ;).
+For the northern lights, which sometimes appear on the whole sky at once – wider = better.
+BUT in my opinion all "fish eye" type lenses gives very unnatural distortions and personally I do not reccomend it for photography – always better to shoot panoramas than this, it is only my opinion and if You like this kind of images – You have right to do so ;).